CHOOSING THE RIGHT PHOTOGRAPHER

 • THEN ITS TIME FOR DETAILS?

 Absolutely.
-This is one of the first things I'll concentrate on when I arrive - dress, rings, shoes, and any special details you want to be documented.
+If details are important to you then this is one of the first things I'll concentrate on when I arrive - dress, rings, shoes, and any special details you want to be documented.
 I like to get these done first so that I can then concentrate on documenting the human emotions and connections for the rest of the day.

 • WILL YOU PHOTOGRAPH THE GUYS GETTING READY?